Drought Relief from Electricity Charges Scheme (DRECS)

 Application process - customers of other energy providers

-All other drought-declared customers may apply for reimbursement of supply charges through the Department of Energy and Public Works, using the application process below.
+All other drought-declared customers may apply for reimbursement of supply charges through the Department of Energy and Climate, using the application process below.

 Step 1: Check your eligibility